tjol/ckdl/README.md

 ckdl is likely standard-compliant, and passes all test cases in the KDL test suite other than those affected by these known issues:

- * Numbers that are not representable in a 64-bit signed integer (`long long`) or in a `double` are not parsed at all, but are validated and passed through as strings in whatever format they are in.
-It may be better to convert them to decimal (which is also what the test suite expects)
  * Floating-point numbers are formatted using the C `printf` facility, which, while correct, does not produce the shortest decimal representation.